smartyhouses/shy-sh/README.md

 - -i Interactive mode [default false if a prompt is passed else true]
 - -x Do not ask confirmation before executing scripts
-- -s or start your message with /screen: (Experimental) Take a screenshot to be analyzed with the prompt (requires vision model)
 - -e Explain the given shell command
 - --configure Configure LLM
 - --help Show this message and exit.